appsmithorg/appsmith-docs/website/docs/reference/widgets/menu/README.md

 <dd>

-It is used to provide the data source for dynamic menus.
+It is used to provide the datasource for dynamic menus.
 It accepts an array of values, which can be obtained from queries.
 You can directly reference your query in the **Source Data** property, like:

 ```js
 {{fetchData.data}}